blukatdevelopment/UnchainedWorldsOld/gm_tools/adventures/WallsOfSanctuary/WallsOfSanctuary.md

 #### Palm Reading
 Aleris the palm reader will try to ask the party for a moment of their time to lend their palms to her that she might read their fortune.
-If someone volunteers, she reads their palm and then asks them if they would like to know what it says.
+If someone volunteers, she reads their palm and looks shocked then asks them if they would like to know what it says.
 ```
-"Your near future will invite tragedy, but if you are wise you
-may transform it to achieve greatness."
+"In the near future you will kill the king."
 ```
 Once she tells them, she'll ask for 10gp as payment.